MoMa: A Modular Deep Learning Framework for Material Property Prediction: Acknowledgments

 \paragraph{Module Training} Leveraging the power of state-of-the-art material property prediction models, we choose to employ a pre-trained backbone encoder $f$ as the initialization for training each \name \ module.
 Note that \name \ is independent of the backbone model choice, which enables smooth integration with other pre-trained backbones.

-We provide two parametrizations for the \name \ modules: the full module and the adapter module.
-For the full module, we directly treat each fully fine-tuned backbone as a module.
-The adapter module serves as a parameter-efficient variant where adapter layers~\cite{houlsby2019parameter} are inserted between each layer of the pre-trained backbone.
+We provide two parametrizations for the \name \ modules: the \textbf{full} module and the \textbf{adapter} module.
+For the full module, we directly treat each fully fine-tuned model backbone as a standalone module.
+The adapter module, in contrast, serves as a parameter-efficient alternative where adapter layers~\citep{houlsby2019parameter} are inserted between each layer of the backbone.
 The adapters are updated and the rest of the backbone is frozen.
-All of the adapters for each task are treated as one module.
-This implementation trade-offs the downstream performance in favor of a significantly lower GPU memory cost during training, which is particularly beneficial when the computational resources are constrained.
-When the training converges, we store the module parameters into a centralized repository $\mathcal{H}$ termed \name \ Hub, formally:
+All adapters trained for a given task are collectively treated as one module.
+This implementation trade-offs the downstream performance for a much lower GPU memory cost during training, making it especially suitable for compute-constrained settings.
+When training converges, all module parameters are stored into a centralized repository $\mathcal{H}$ termed \name \ Hub, formally: